yibn2008/css-url-relative-plugin/README.md

 # css-url-relative-plugin

-Webpack plugin to convert css url(...) to relative path (only support webpack 4).
+Webpack plugin to convert css url(...) to relative path (only support webpack >= 4).

-This plugin aim to solve the problem that webpack generate incorrect relative path when your publicPath is empty (defaults to `''`) or `'./'`, it will replace incorrect path in css `url(...)`s with correct relative path at end of webpack compilation process.
+This plugin aims to solve the problem that webpack generate incorrect relative path when your publicPath is empty (defaults to `''`) or `'./'`, it will replace incorrect path in css `url(...)`s with correct relative path at end of webpack compilation process.

 For example: